"Specializing in older homes for over 32 years"

 Thank you for visiting our website.
 For over thirty years, Thomson Remodeling Company has provided remodeling services, including kitchen remodeling, bathroom remodeling, room additions, slate roofing and many other remodeling services with integrity and value to people throughout the Baltimore area.
-We have developed a reputation for producing quality work and delivering a high rate of customer satisfaction.
+We have developed a reputation for producing quality work while delivering a high rate of customer satisfaction.
 In fact, the number one source of our new customers is our existing customer base.
 We welcome you to browse through our projects.
 You may find a project similar to the one you are planning.
 If you are looking to develop an ongoing relationship with a contractor you can trust, give us a call.
 All of our work is guaranteed.
 Check out our satisfacation ratings and comments on GuildQuality.
 Also, check back with us often, as we are continually updating our website with new projects.
 Our services include kitchen and bath design and remodeling, new custom additions, and a variety of restoration services, including slate repair and interior and exterior restoration.
 We specialize in older homes.
 Typically, the houses that we work on are thirty to over one hundred years old.
 Why call five different companies to work on your home when you can have a relationship with one contractor?
 Call us for your next project at (410) 889-7391.

 Our client, a repeat customer, recently moved into their “new” home.
 We had some familiarity with this home having remodeled it for the previous owner!
 Small world indeed.
 We had accomplished some minor remodel upon our clients to tide them over until plans could be drawn for a bigger kitchen and a more inter-active and opened floor plan.
 There was also a need for a guest room/office, mud room and lots of additional storage capacity and closet space.
 It broke my heart to tear out a deck , kitchen and other features I had personally added to the home but hey!
 Let’s have at it.
 We would be building over a previously added addition and even taking on exterior landscaping which we seldom get involved in.